lorenzofiorello/Stocks_ETFs_Dashboard/README.md

 # Stocks & ETFs Indicators Dashboard
 Power BI Dashboard with Stocks/ETF performance indicators This project provides a simple Power BI dashboard for a Kaggle dataset about stocks and etfs prices.
 This dataset contains daily observations of opening and closing prices for all tickers currently (1980-2020) trading on NASDAQ.
 My goal was to create a simple Power BI dashboard that can be useful to get some insights about financial data.
+In the page "ETFs"

 ## Dashboard Pages